In-Home Private Dog Training Services

 I am absolutely open to offering payment plans!
 I firmly believe that everyone should have access to good training for their dogs, so if you are feeling unsure about the financial commitment required for training please let me know and I’m confident we can make something work!

 Looking to get started?
-Step one is scheduling the first appointment!
+Step one is contacting me, and we'll get you signed up for your first appointment!

-Once we establish the recommended number of follow up lessons at your initial appointment I will send you follow up homework within 48 hours and the link to schedule follow up sessions.
-Follow up lessons are 45 minutes each.
+Once we establish the recommended number of follow up lessons at your initial appointment I will send you follow up homework within 72 hours and the link to schedule follow up sessions.
+Follow up lessons are about 50 minutes each.
 The pricing for these follow up lessons is:

 Please note, I cannot guarantee that we will be able to completely resolve your dog’s behavior issues or get everything trained within the time frame of the recommended package, although that is what I will aim to do!
 If we have sessions left over even after the behavior is resolved we can work on additional training skills or any other training you might be interested in!